 3. A surface on which to place a breast pump and other personal items; and

 4. Nearby access to running water.

-A lactation room, and a refrigerator suitable for breast milk storage, shall be in reasonable proximity to such employee’ work area (i.e., within a walking distance that does not appreciably lengthen the break time).
+A lactation room, and a refrigerator suitable for breast milk storage, shall be in reasonable and close proximity to such employee’s work area (i.e., within a walking distance that does not appreciably lengthen the break time).
 The University is not responsible for ensuring the safekeeping of expressed milk stored in any refrigerator on its premises.
 The employee is required to store all expressed milk in closed containers, regardless of the method of storage and to bring such milk home with her each evening.

 Lactation Rooms.
 NYU-NY has dedicated lactation rooms on campus that accord to the standards set forth in this Policy.
 A valid NYU ID card must be presented for access, and some rooms require a reservation in advance.
 The room listing (and scheduling requirements) are available here.